-If your accident results in a traumatic brain injury (TBI) , the experience of our lawyers will help you with your case.
-Our lawyers have helped people with their brain injury case after a Minnesota car accident, motorcycle accident, truck accident, defective product injury and slip and fall accident.
+If your accident results in a traumatic brain injury (TBI) , the experience of our lawyers will help your case.
+Our attorneys have helped people with their brain injury case after a Minnesota car accident, motorcycle accident, truck accident, defective product injury and slip and fall accident.
 Here is one example of a TBI case an attorney from our office handled a few years ago.

 Our client was at a golf course and was hit in the head with a golf ball when another player was teeing off.
-She immediately fell to the ground and was initially unresponsive.
-As she lay there, her friend observed blood draining from her head and it was obvious that our client had sustained a serious head injury.
-The “cart lady” rushed to the clubhouse for help and our client was ultimately taken to the clubhouse on a cart where she was escorted onto an ambulance.
+She immediately fell to the ground and was unresponsive.
+As she lay there, her friend observed blood draining from her head.
+It was obvious that our client had sustained a serious head injury.
+The “cart lady” rushed to the clubhouse for help.
+Our client was ultimately taken to the clubhouse on a cart where she was escorted onto an ambulance.

-Although the initial CT scan did not show a clear problem in the brain, our client’s mother and sisters came to the hospital and stayed with her.
-Her older sister became concerned about our client’s behavior, as well as her continued nausea and vomiting, and by the following day, encouraged the hospital to take a second CT scan.
-The follow-up scan showed a definite worsening of the temporal epidural hematoma (brain injury) and likely skull fracture.
+Although the initial CT brain scan was negative, our client’s mother and sisters came to the hospital and stayed with her.
+Fortunately, her older sister alerted the hospital to our client’s odd behavior, as well as her continued nausea and vomiting.
+By the following day, her sister was encouraging the hospital to take a second CT scan to look for a TBI.
+The follow-up scan showed a worsening of the temporal epidural hematoma (brain injury) and likely skull fracture.
 As a result, our client underwent immediate emergency surgery for craniotomy evacuation.
 Upon waking from surgery, she experienced headache, nausea, vomiting, and a ringing and fullness in her right ear.

-This brain injury was the start of a long and difficult recovery for our client.
-First she attended physical therapy for her TBI, starting with attempting to walk, maintain balance, and using very basic motor skills, then graduating to ambulating without an assistance device.
-This period lasted for almost 2 months.
-Our client’s family initially did not want to call a lawyer regarding the brain injury, but as the medical bills started to pile up they knew they had to do something.
+This brain injury accident was the start of a long and difficult recovery for our client.
+Initially she attended physical therapy for her TBI.
+She had to relearn to walk, maintain balance, and use very basic motor skills.
+Over several months, she graduated to ambulating without an assistance device.
+Her family initially did not want to call a lawyer regarding the brain injury.
+However, as the medical bills started to pile up they knew they had to do something.

 Our client was finally released to return to work approximately a month and a half after her injury.
 While her improved physical condition allowed her to return to work, she continued to experience serious difficulties due to the psychological and emotional effects of her brain injury.
 Unfortunately, her TBI caused her to struggle to maintain her self-confidence, and she would constantly express self-doubts to her family.
-Her family also noted that since the accident she would experience a lot of irrational worries, and ruminate over small matters at work that, according to her family, she would blow out of proportion.
+Her family also noted that since the accident she would experience a lot of irrational worries and ruminate over small matters at work that.
+This is not something that was a problem before the accident.

 Unfortunately, our client also continued to suffer from blurred vision following the incident.
-A doctor at Minnesota Eye Consultants examined her eye and concluded that she had a neurotrophic dry eye secondary to her cranial injury.
+A doctor at Minnesota Eye Consultants concluded that she had a neurotrophic dry eye secondary to her cranial injury.
 The doctor prescribed lubricating drops and ointment, which improved her symptoms.
-She continues to use eye drops on a regular basis that she purchases over the counter to keep her eyes lubricated.
+To this day, she continues to use eye drops on a regular basis.
+She purchases this over the counter to keep her eyes lubricated.

-Although she continues to experience improvement in her physical symptoms, she continues to suffer from significant emotional, psychological, and cognitive deficits.
-Even two and a half years after the incident, she told our TBI lawyer that she is not the same person she was before the accident.
+Although she experienced improvement in her physical symptoms, she still suffers from significant emotional, psychological, and cognitive deficits.
+Even two and a half years after the incident, she told our TBI accident lawyer that she is not the same person she was before the accident.

-Both her mom and her sister point out that she has great difficulties making decisions, and worries obsessively.
-One of the other major changes that both her mom and sister have noticed is how easily she becomes angry and frustrated with others and with situations since her injury.
-Her mom says that while she has always been opinionated, before the accident she was patient and had tact.
-Now, however, she frustrates easily with other people and has therefore becomes very impatient and less tactful.
+Both her mom and her sister point out that she has great difficulties making decisions and worries obsessively.
+One of the other major changes that both her mom and sister have noticed is how easily she now becomes angry and frustrated.
+Her mom says that while she has always been opinionated, but before the accident she was patient and had tact.
+Now, however, she frustrates easily with other people and is often impatient and less tactful.

 Prior to the incident, she was always very active, enjoying softball, biking, golfing, and many other activities.
 Unfortunately, the physical and emotional strain of her brain injury has caused her a significant decrease in stamina, and normal everyday activities cause her great fatigue.
-She often comes home from work and goes to her room for the night and, in fact, rarely leaves her room after 9:00 p.m.
-While she is back doing most of the physical activities she enjoyed before her injury, both her mother and sister told our best TBI lawyers that she constantly complains about being tired and generally is much more sedentary than she was before her injury.
+She often comes home from work and goes to her room for the night.
+She is now basically capable of doing most of the physical activities she enjoyed before her injury.
+However, both her mother and sister told our best MN traumatic brain injury lawyers that she constantly complains about being tired and generally is much more sedentary than she was before the accident.